-Catholic Voice Of Reconciliation is a series of interviews with Catholic First Nation individuals who were a part of Pope Francis’ visit to the Edmonton Archdiocese.
-We asked each of them three questions about their experience as both First Nations people and followers of Christ and practical ways that local Catholics can support truth and reconciliation.
+Catholic Voices Of Reconciliation is a series of interviews with Catholic First Nation individuals who were a part of Pope Francis’ visit to the Edmonton Archdiocese.
+We asked each of them three questions about their experience as both followers of Christ and First Nations people and practical ways that local Catholics can support truth and reconciliation.

 Stephanie Alexis is from the Alexis Nakota Sioux First Nation.
 Her grandfather was a residential school student.
 She is a lifelong Catholic and a member of Lac Ste.
 Anne Parish within the Archdiocese of Edmonton Alberta.
 She was a member of the local organizing committee and she was present when Pope Francis visited Lac Ste.
 Anne.